KOMAL’S TIPS FOR INNOVATION IN THE LEGAL SPACE

 DRIVING A CULTURE OF INNOVATION

 Komal advocates for in-house innovation programmes such as the one at CAM known as “Vichaar”, which translates to conception or ideation.
-This is an annual weeklong programme in which employees from all departments at CAM can share their ideas to solve a particular issue the firm faces.
+This is an annual weeklong programme in which employees from all departments at CAM can share their ideas to solve particular issues they face in their day-to-day work life.

 A simple project yet it yields a profound impact within the firm.
 Through this, employees can not only identify challenges at the workplace but also explore their creativity by brainstorming ideas that curb these challenges.

 Pioneered in 2018, Vichaar has gone through 7 cycles.
-Over the years even though the number of ideas that employees contribute has reduced, the quality of these ideas has become “concrete and impactful” according to Komal.
+Over the years, as we’ve solved many problems through this program, the number of ideas that employees contribute has reduced but the quality of these ideas has become “concrete and impactful” according to Komal.

 She highlights a key creation that came about through Vichaar, known as the Deal Analytics tool.
-This is an in-house developed app and reflects all transactions and closed deals made by the firm.
-Along with these, analyses are reflected through pie charts and various other charts.
+This is an in-house developed app that reflects all transactions and closed deals made by the firm.
+Along with these, analysis are reflected through pie charts and various other graphs.

-It is imperative to get your team talking about ideas says Komal, who strongly believes that change can start within the organisation before it becomes widespread across the country.
+It is imperative to get your team talking about pain points and sharing ideas says Komal, who strongly believes that change can start within the organisation before it becomes widespread across the country.

 DIFFERENTIATING INNOVATION IN SMALL VS BIG FIRMS